Little evidence that White House has offered contact tracing, guidance to hundreds potentially exposed

 A CDC epidemiologist is detailed to the White House and additional assistance from the CDC will be requested “if necessary,” said an official who spoke on the condition of anonymity to discuss internal plans.

-Numerous guests at the crowded Sept.
-26 Rose Garden event at which Trump introduced Amy Coney Barrett as his high court nominee said they have not been contacted by anyone at the White House.
+However, numerous guests at the crowded Sept.
+26 Rose Garden event at which Trump introduced Amy Coney Barrett as his high court nominee said they have not been contacted by anyone at the White House even though at least seven attendees have since tested positive for the virus.

-Prominent conservative leader Michael Farris interacted there with Sen. Mike Lee (R-Utah), who has tested positive for coronavirus, just before Lee gave two other people hugs.
-A video of Farris, who did not wear a mask, shows him scratching his nose after interacting with Lee.
-Farris said he is awaiting results of a test that will take another day to get results back, but he said he feels fine.
+Prominent conservative leader Michael Farris interacted there with Sen. Mike Lee (R-Utah), one of those who tested positive, just before Lee gave two other people hugs.
+A video of Farris, who did not wear a mask, shows him scratching his nose afterward.
+Farris said he is awaiting results of a test, but he said he feels fine.

-“There’s nothing fail-safe about any protocol, so I’m not upset,” Farris said.
+“There’s nothing fail-safe about any protocol, so I’m not upset,” he said.

 One man who was pictured mingling in the front rows of the Rose Garden event, who spoke on the condition of anonymity to discuss private medical details, said he heard from no one from the government but his doctor had emailed him indicating “that Mrs. Trump had asked how I was.”